 It is unclear at this early stage whether the City Council will adopt Int.
 726-2018.
 But if it does, New York City would not be the first jurisdiction to incorporate a “right to disconnect” into its labor laws.
 Espinal modeled his proposal on a nationwide law that took effect in France in January 2017.
 According to the BBC, that law applies to all French businesses with more than 50 employees.

 Even if the City decides not to adopt this particular proposal, there are a number of other local laws that govern your rights in the workplace.
-If your employer has violated any of them, you should speak with a New York employment law attorney as soon as possible.
-If you require immediate assistance, contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 today.
+If your employer has violated any of them, you should speak with a New York employment attorney as soon as possible.
+If you require immediate assistance, contact the Law Offices of Nisar Law Group, P.C., at 646.760.6493 today.